decentraland/adr/content/ADR-244-extended-minted-items-addressable.md

 In these updated URNs, the last part of each URN (:1 and :2) represents the token ID, which becomes essential in identifying the specific blue shirt managed by the user.

+**This modification will exclusively apply to minted items originating from V1 and V2 collections.
+Third-party items, on the other hand, will remain unaffected by this change and will not undergo any alterations.
+The adjustment in question will be limited in scope to maintain the distinction between minted items from V1 and V2 collections versus third-party items.**

 # Specification

 The extended content-addressable URN format for Decentraland emotes and wearables will be applied over collections v1 and v2 specifically.
 This extension was already proposed in the [ADR-109](/adr/ADR-109) on the second alternative: